StefanoN98/Microsoft-Fabric-Project/docs/Data Sources/GITHUB_source.md

 ## Why GitHub as a Source?

 This is not meant to represent "a code repository" in the traditional sense, it stands in for any external, file-based distribution channel.
-In a real enterprise environment, the same type of data could arrive from systems such as:
+In a real enterprise environment, the same type of data could arrive from systems such as Shopify OR SAP.

-- Shopify
-- Magento
-- Akeneo PIM
-- SAP Product Catalog

 In this project, the same pattern (small/medium structured or semi-structured files, retrieved via HTTP) is simulated using a public GitHub repository, with files fetched via `raw.githubusercontent.com` URLs rather than the standard `github.com` web UI URLs.